iDolphin99/Commerical_data_analysis/README.md

 <br>

 ## 🚀 2.
 Regression
 The biggest problem in regression is to improve the performance of the model.
 In other words, it is to increase the evaluation score.
 - Idea : **How to deal with our skewed y data?**
   - **Log transformation** : we apply log transformation to "average_sale_price" feature
   - **k-fold cross-validation** : we use k=5
   - **Log transformation <-> backtoOriginal** : but, the performance has fallen further
   - **LGBM -> objective = tweedie, tweedie loss function** : but, there was a limiation to improving preformance in LGBM, so we decieded not to use this function
-  - **Hyperparameter tuning** : ongoing this work... (with GridSearchCV)
+  - **Hyperparameter tuning** : We try this with GridSearchCV, but as a result of the meeting, it doesn't need to do this.
-  - **new evaluation metrics** : ongoing this work...
+  - **new evaluation metrics** : add r2 score, finally we use rmse, mse, r2 evaluation metrics
   - **LightGBM for Quantile Regression** : ongoning this work...
 - model
   - randomforest : Not used!